HenriWahl/dhcpy6d-jekyll/docs/documentation/config/full.md

 # Server interface - multiple interfaces have to be separated by spaces.
 interface = eth0

-# Multicast address to listen at
-# sensible default for local subnet is ff02::1:2.
-#mcast = ff02::1:2

-# Port to listen at - like multicast address also defined by RFC.
-#port = 547

-# Not used yet.
-#address = ::1

 # Server DUID - if not set there will be one generated every
 # time dhcpy6d starts.
 This might cause trouble for Windows
 # clients because they go crazy about the changed server DUID.